 A demonstrative pronoun replaces a noun in a sentence.
 We use the demonstrative pronoun with a verb or by itself.
 Some example sentences are:

-You can find more information here and grammar resources in our GRAMMAR INDEX.
-Feel free to contact English essay writing services provided by professional academic writers from SmartWritingService.
+By this stage, you must have learned how to use demonstrative adjectives & pronouns effectively.
+You can find similar lessons and grammar resources in our GRAMMAR INDEX.
+For additional help on how to use grammar rules to write more proficiently, feel free to contact English essay writing services provided by the professional academic writers from SmartWritingService.